 It is crucial for your child to enjoy learning Chinese.
 Fortunately, there are numerous ways to make it a fun experience.
 One of the ways is by watching Chinese films.
 I would recommend checking out Kung Fu Panda 功夫熊猫 (the Chinese language version), the Chinese animation Lotus Lantern 宝莲灯, and Mulan 花木兰.

 There are numerous websites and apps available today that can aid in learning Chinese.
 One such website is Chinese.littlefox.com, which contains a vast collection of animated stories and lessons in Chinese that are easily accessible online.
 Chineasy.com is another excellent resource that makes use of a visually appealing system to help users memorize Chinese characters.
 Additionally, Strokeorder.info is particularly helpful in checking the correct stroke order of each character, which can lead to better handwriting and improved memorization.

 4: Finally – Be Brave

-Ms April Peng has been at Yew Chung International School of Beijing for 16 years, where she has helped grow the Primary Chinese language programme into an internationally-recognised curriculum.
-Ms Peng has a Master’s Degree in Curriculum and Teaching Theory, and a BA in Chinese Literature.
+Ms. April Peng has been a faculty member at Yew Chung International School of Beijing for the past 16 years.
+During her tenure, she has contributed significantly to the growth and development of the Primary Chinese language program.
+Her efforts have led to the program being recognized internationally for its exceptional curriculum.
+Ms. Peng holds a Master’s Degree in Curriculum and Teaching Theory, as well as a BA in Chinese Literature.